Port-Hamiltonian formulation and symplectic discretization of plate models. Part II : Kirchhoff model for thin plates: Discretization of the Kirchhoff plate using a Partioned Finite Element Method

 The same procedure detailed above can be used on system \eqref{eq:PH_sys_Kir_Ten}.
 In this case the test functions are of scalar or tensorial nature.
-Keeping the same notation of section \ref{sec:PH_ten_Kir} the scalar test function is denoted by $v_w$, the tensorial one by $\mathbb{V}_{\kappa}$. \\ Moreover, we choose to derive here two different boundary control configurations, which prove useful in practice: either the forces and momenta, or the kinematic variables are chosen as boundary controls.
+Keeping the same notation than in Section \ref{sec:PH_ten_Kir} the scalar test function is denoted by $v_w$, the tensorial one by $\mathbb{V}_{\kappa}$. \\